CNoune/IMG_pipelines/README.md

 Below you will find the individual citations for each pipeline

 # Installation
 You need to have Java 1.8 as your default otherwise the required packages will not compile.
-IMG_Start will automatically download and install 1.8 but it will not make it the default java unless you have no other versions installed.
+Start.sh will automatically download and install 1.8 but it will not make it the default java unless you have no other versions installed.

+You will have to provide a password when prompted to install the dependencies.
+Note: Dependencies are for all pipelines to run.

+Run as follows:
-Run bash IMG_pipelines/IMG_Start.sh
+bash IMG_pipelines/Start.sh

-Select option 4 to install most packages
+Select option 3 to install most packages

 Select the pipeline you wish to use

-You must always run IMG_Start.sh first to launch each pipeline otherwise the backends and working directories wont be set.
+You must always run Start.sh first to launch each pipeline otherwise the backends and working directories wont be set.

 # Citing IMG_AP